AIToolzHub/AI-Toolz-Hub/README.md

 ## 📬 Suggest an AI Tool

-Users can suggest new AI tools via this page:
+You can suggest new AI tools via this page:
 🔗 [https://aitoolzhub.xyz/submit](https://aitoolzhub.xyz/submit)

-Submissions are handled using [Formspree](https://formspree.io/) with:
-✅ Custom success message
-✅ Live preview of input
-✅ Logo URL preview